 Throughput ratio is a good choice if you are trying to reduce or eliminate waste, so it fits in well with a lean mindset.
 If lean plants are measured in terms of utilization, it can create a temptation to generate unneeded inventory in non-bottleneck work centers simply to raise the utilization rate.

-Both capacity utilization and throughput ratio are included in QAD’s Operational Metrics Module.
-Users can also create custom reports in QAD Business Intelligence (BI) or using browses.
+Both capacity utilization and throughput ratio are included in QAD’s new Operations and Production Action Centers, which became generally available in the latest release of QAD Channel Islands.
+In addition, these metrics are included in QAD Operational Metrics.
+Users can also create custom reports in QAD Business Intelligence (BI) or by using browses.
 Regardless of how you decide to make the calculation, both of these metrics can help a factory to operate more effectively.

 What challenges are you finding most difficult when it comes to capacity utilization?
 Let us know in the comments section below.